oasis-tcs/idpf-specification/idpf_specification.md

   Typically, this out-of-band communication is assumed to be not very chatty and can be implemented as a low throughput mechanism.

-* **virtchannel**: The device driver communicates with the Control Plane Agent over a mailbox in order to  request configuration and learn about capabilities etc. Virtchannel is a negotiation protocol with the Control plane and also for both sides to send asynchronous events as mentioned in the Mailbox description.
+* **virtchannel**: The device driver communicates with the Control Plane Agent over a mailbox in order to  request configuration and learn about capabilities etc. Virtchannel is a negotiation protocol with CP and also for both sides to send asynchronous events as mentioned in the Mailbox description.

-  Virtchannel as it is a sideband communication protocol with CP, the driver negotiates a protocol version first with CP and then follows the rules of the protocol for learning about capabilities and setting up Configs and offloads etc.
+  Virtchannel as it is a sideband communication protocol with CP, the driver negotiates a protocol version first with CP and then follows the rules of the protocol for learning about capabilities and setting up configurations, offloads, etc.
-Each virtchannel message and the capabilities for which they are used and the flow with CP is described in detail as part of the Negotiation, Mailbox flows and offload Capabilities Sections.
+Each virtchannel message and the capabilities for which they are used, as well as the flow with CP, are described in detail as part of the Negotiation, Mailbox Flows, and offload Capabilities sections.

-  A driver using a feature without negotiation will be marked as a malicious activity by the driver on the CP side and it can result in the driver going through reset and failing to load.
+  A driver using a feature without negotiation will be marked as a malicious activity by the driver on the CP side, and it can result in the driver going through a reset and failing to load.
-* **Control Plane Agent (CP)**:This is a SW/FW/HW entity that is part of the device which communicates with the SW driver over the Mailbox using virtchannel in order for the SW Driver to learn about the capabilities, configure the device etc.
+* **Control Plane Agent (CPA)**: This is a SW/FW/HW entity that is part of the device and communicates with the SW driver over the Mailbox using virtchannel in order for the SW Driver to learn about the capabilities, configure the device, etc.
 * **Tx & RX Process, and Completion Descriptors**: The general pattern of communication between host-side Software and the device is that Software posts request Descriptors in the Host-to-Device Descriptor queue, and the Device posts responses and events in the associated Device-to-Host Descriptor queue.
 In particular for the reception (RX) and transmission (TX) of packets the process is as follows (note this is the general case, some nuances and optimizations are described in the relevant section)

   1. **RX Process Overview**: Software prepares empty buffers in Host Memory (perhaps in VM’s Memory space if a VM is involved) to hold the data and headers of the frames when they are received.